jeffli/angular-native-translate-app/README.md

-# Angular Ngx Translate Example
+# Angular Native Translate Example
-Angular 10 Internationalization (i18n) example by using ngx-translate library.
+Angular 10 Internationalization (i18n) example by using Angular native translate.

 ## How to run

 > run different languages in Dev mode

 `npm run start`  // for English

 `npm run start:fr`  // for French

 > extract message file for default language